 Spread Of Ebola In Congo A 'Game Changer'

 A new case of Ebola has emerged in an urban area of Democratic Republic of the Congo, a troubling development in the country's new outbreak of the contagious and often fatal virus.
-So far the outbreak has affected a rural area.
+Until now, the outbreak had affected a rural area.

 Dr. Oly Ilunga, Congo's Minister of Health announced Wednesday that a suspected case was confirmed in Mbandaka, a city of around 1.2 million people, and the capital of the Équateur Province.